githubinsu/Collaborative-Filtering/README.md

 The resulting recommendations represent products that are likely to be of interest to a specific customer based on their purchase history.
 By recommending products that are likely to be relevant, we can increase customer satisfaction and sales.

 ## Performance Evaluation
 The performance of the collaborative filtering model can be evaluated using metrics such as RMSE and MAE.
+In this case, the model achieved an RMSE of 0.4972 and an MAE of 0.2959 during cross-validation, indicating that it has excellent performance as both values are below 0.5.

 ## Future Applications
 This code can be used by stores to make personalized product recommendations to their customers.
 By recommending products that are likely to be of interest, stores can increase customer satisfaction and sales.
 In addition, this analysis can be extended to other areas such as market basket analysis and customer segmentation.